 Yes, it can be done.
-And the virtual machines will actually run pretty good.
+And the virtual machines will run pretty well.
 But when you do the math, is the return on a $2,000 – 4,000 license justified running 4 – 8 virtual machines on an old Dell 1950 with 24 GB of memory?
-Absolutely NOT!
+Not!

 Whereas, is running free OpenStack with KVM on old hardware and getting the same or better performance a better ROI?
 Absolutely YES!